shubhami7/HireMap/team/m2/features.md

 ## Deadline Reminders and Notifications

-Users can select reminders for important deadlines and due dates coming up.
-Users will have to input what they want as a reminder and when they want to be reminded of it.
-The reminders will be displayed on the home page.
+When a user clicks on the 'new reminder' button, they will be prompted to enter information about what they would like to be reminded on and when the date is.
+This will be a pop-up modal feature.
+**Point Value**: 3
 **Assigned to**: Lauren Shea